-Chloe Wright is accused of targeting another driver for being a supporter of President Donald Trump.
+Chloe Wright was accused of targeting another driver for being a supporter of President Donald Trump.
 The victim, who spoke with reporters from WBZ-TV but did not share his name, said Wright slammed into the back of his SUV after seeing he had a Trump bumper sticker.
-He recorded the incident on his phone and Wright is facing charges.
+He recorded the incident on his phone and Wright was facing charges.

 Here’s what you need to know.